You've decided now is the time to move your company’s on-premises content to the cloud. Welcome to the ‘new norm’.

 Install and configure Exchange hybrid servers on-premises to enable communication between your existing Exchange servers and Exchange Online.

-Prepare for deployment of any custom SharePoint solutions and migration of existing SharePoint content.
+Ensure your deployment project plans ahead for the deployment of any custom SharePoint solutions.
+Your O365 Sharepoint implementation plan should also cover the migration of existing SharePoint content.

 - Configure Online IM services